CS7641/CS7641_group2.github.io/index.md

 </p>

 ### Feature Analysis
 Large datasets will be costly to operate and therefore needs filtering.
-In order to determine the importance of each feature, Principle Component Analysis was used to determine which components are most directly correlated with the hurricane's trajectory.
+Correlation matrix is created to analyze the relationships between features and it exhibits that all the features are either positively or negatively correlated.
+In order to determine the importance of each feature, Principle Component Analysis was used to determine which components are most directly correlated with the hurricane's trajectory and the status.
 The goal is to find the minimum number of components which captures at least 90% of the variance in the dataset.
-Given a set of moving cylcone trajectories and a query trajectory, we hope to use the K Nearest Neighbors (KNN) technique to find the next point to which the cyclone will travel.
+After performing PCA, it was found out that 6 principle components explain over 90% of variance.
+These 6 components will be used for classification and neural network.

 <p align="center", style="font-size:8px">
   <img width="500" height="320" src="/corr_features.jpg">